pgMemento/pgMemento/README.md

 script.
 First, you are requested to specify the target schema.
 For the second parameter you can define a set of tables you want to exclude from auditing (comma-separated list).
-As for the third parameter you can decide to log already existing data as inserted.
+As for the third parameter you can decide to log already existing data as inserted (by passing the number 1).
 This is highly recommended in order to have a proper baseline the versioning can reflect on.
-Finally, you can choose if newly created tables shall be enabled for auditing automatically. `INIT.sql` also creates event triggers for the database to track schema changes of audited tables.
+Finally, you can choose if newly created tables shall be enabled for auditing automatically (again using the number 1). `INIT.sql` creates event triggers for the database to track schema changes of audited tables.

 Auditing can also be enabled manually for single tables using the following function, which adds an additional `audit_id` column to the table and creates triggers that are fired during DML changes.

 <pre>
 SELECT pgmemento.create_table_audit(